seanjaw/device_maintenance/README.md

 # Exploratory Data Analysis

+We can see that there are many different types of devivces.
+Some devices are checked numerous tines.

+<img width="463" alt="Screen Shot 2019-12-05 at 12 07 10 PM" src="https://user-images.githubusercontent.com/29358337/70269729-cd2b9300-1757-11ea-9879-430ad1082054.png">

 The Data shows that there is a big drop in number of machine maintenances as time passes by.

-<img width="463" alt="Screen Shot 2019-12-05 at 12 07 10 PM" src="https://user-images.githubusercontent.com/29358337/70269729-cd2b9300-1757-11ea-9879-430ad1082054.png">
+<img width="533" alt="Screen Shot 2019-12-05 at 4 02 38 PM" src="https://user-images.githubusercontent.com/29358337/70284425-c95c3880-1778-11ea-85ef-c7a7e583a792.png">

 There are 7 different types of devices.
 Below is the visualization of how often a device fails for each class.

-<img width="533" alt="Screen Shot 2019-12-05 at 4 02 38 PM" src="https://user-images.githubusercontent.com/29358337/70284425-c95c3880-1778-11ea-85ef-c7a7e583a792.png">

 # Attributes Summary